the permian basin

 plugging and restoration

-oil and gas
+oil and gas industry pays

 of New Mexico's state budget

-and gas paid
+texas oil and gas paid

-billion in taxes and royalties in 2015, funding infrastructure and services
+billion in taxes and royalties in 2018, funding infrastructure and services

 in the community

-adding social value
+adding social value to the permian basin

 Throughout Chevron’s operations, social investments are integral to our approach to doing business.
 Our primary focus areas are improving the quality of education, especially science, technology, engineering and math (STEM); promoting economic growth; and creating healthier communities.
 Here are some examples from the Permian Basin.